MobilePayDev/MobilePayDev.github.io/docs/testing.md

 6. Enter activation code: “123456” and press "OK" / "Jatka"

 ## Integration tests
-We also have a "Payments Testing" API in sandbox environment, which has only one endpoint for simulating user's swipe in MobilePay app.
+We also have a Payments Testing API in sandbox environment, which has only one endpoint for simulating user's swipe in MobilePay app.
 You can use that to setup integration tests or in any other way where it fits you.

 ```bash title="Simulate user swiping and confirming the payment in MobilePay app."
 curl https://api.sandbox.mobilepay.dk/v1/integration-test/payments/{PAYMENT_ID}/reserve \